Hermitian Yang-Mills connections on pullback bundles: Introduction

 \subsection{Acknowledgments:}

 We thank Ruadha\'i Dervan for helpful discussions and for pointing out the reference \cite{leung97}.
+We also thank the anonymous referee for their advices that improved the exposition and the content of this paper.
 The authors benefited from visits to LMBA and Aarhus University; they would like to thank these institutions for providing stimulating work environments, as well as LABSTIC for providing financial support during LMS's visit to LMBA.
-LMS's postdoctoral position is supported by Villum Fonden, grant 0019098.
+LMS's postdoctoral position at Aarhus University was supported by Villum Fonden, grant 0019098.
+The article was updated after LMS joined the University of Gothenburg, funded by a Marie Sk\l{}odowska-Curie Individual Fellowship funded from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101028041.
+CT is partially supported by the grants MARGE ANR-21-CE40-0011 and BRIDGES ANR--FAPESP ANR-21-CE40-0017.